dndworld/dndworld.github.io/faq/common-faq.md

 You can also make a post in `#rp-board`, if you'd like to find other players who would like to RP together in one of many RP channels.

 Please make sure to follow [Roleplay Rules](rp-rules.md) for your RPs!
 You can earn RPXP when you are interacting with other characters.
-To learn more about this, please checkout "RPXP" sections in [How To Start Playing](/start-playing/start-playing/) and [How to Earn XP](/start-playing/earn-xp/).
+To learn more about this, please checkout "RPXP" sections in [How To Start Playing](/start-playing/start-playing/) and [What's Next?](/after-creating-your-character/whats-next.md).
 The RPXPs and XPs need to be logged in `#⁠xp-tracker`.

 ==- "Where can I find the games?", "How do I join them?"
 The games are posted in `#bounty-board` and `#arena-board`.
 We don't have any particular schedule, because the games are run by our team of volunteer DMs at times when they are available.